By Nicholas Hebb

 There are so many formatting options in Excel, that it's too much to cover in a single article.
 The sections below show how to do basic shape and line formatting.
 There is a special dialog worth mentioning.
 If you right-click on a shape and select Format Shape from the context menu, the format dialog will display and let you make changes to a wide

 When one or more shapes is selected, the Format tab displays the style gallery shown below.
 Note that the styles changed in Excel 2013.
-The shape styles are set by their theme number, so if you use one of the purple styles in Excel 2010, for example, and then open it in Excel 2013 or Excel 2016, it will display with the new orange theme.
+The shape styles are set by their theme number, so if you use one of the purple styles in Excel 2010, for example, and then open it in Excel 2013, 2016, or 2019, it will display with the new orange theme.

 If you are sharing the document with Excel 2003 users, note that the last row of styles will not render well in Excel 2003.
 If you are sharing the file with Excel 2000 users (i.e., the file is saved in .xls compatibility mode), the last two rows of styles will not render well.